mjambon/blog/src/2017-08-12-adaptive-average/index.md

 % An adaptive moving average
-% Martin Jambon
-% August 2017
+% Martin Jambon, August 2017

 This document describes a moving average designed to reflect the current value of a signal most accurately.
 This is an improvement over